ibm-cloud-docs/vpc/console-tutorial.md

 ```
 {:pre}

-See [Connecting to your instance using Linux](/docs/vpc?topic=vpc-vsi_is_connecting_linux) for more information on how to connect to your instance.
+For more information about how to connect to your instance, see [Connecting to Linux instances](/docs/vpc?topic=vpc-vsi_is_connecting_linux).

-### Connecting to Windows images
-To connect to a Windows image, log in using its decrypted password.
-For instructions, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

 ## Monitoring your instance
 {: #monitoring-your-instance}

 You can monitor the CPU, volume, memory, and network usage of your instance over time.
 Metrics are retained in the system for two weeks.

 To monitor your instance: